Young workers - Ingressi

 To request the explanation, you may use this form (doc, in Finnish): Document request to employer.

-The employer may use this form to provide the explanation (pdf, in Finnish): Explanation of the principal terms and conditions of employment.
+The employer may use this form to provide the explanation: Information on principal terms of work (pdf).

 Your guardian is entitled to cancel an employment contract into which you have entered if there is reason to believe that the work is hazardous to your education, health or development.